NWChemEx/NWChemEx/docs/source/installation/building.rst

    . /path/to/intel/mkl/bin/mklvars.sh <arch>

-**Other BLAS/LAPACK/ScaLAPACK:** If not using the Intel MKL, closely study the BLAS/LAPACK section of the NWChemEx ``toolchain.cmake`` file below to ensure all paths are correct for your BLAS/LAPACK/ScaLAPACK installations.
+**Other BLAS/LAPACK/ScaLAPACK:** If not using the Intel MKL, ensure that environment variables for the packages are set up correctly according to the package-specific instructions.

 libint2
 ^^^^^^^